Mission statement of the Admissions Office

 Candidates wishing to request a deferral for non-extenuating circumstances (i.e., an academic program or employment opportunity) must do so by August 1 of the cycle for which they are admitted.
 Only deferrals for extenuating circumstances will be considered after August 1 until the University’s fall add/drop deadline.

-NEW in 2023: Deferral Policy for Parliamentary Internship Program Participants
+As of 2023: Deferral Policy for Parliamentary Internship Program Participants

 McGill Law seeks to admit students from myriad backgrounds with unique life and work experiences.
 The excellence of our learning community is rooted in the diversity of the perspectives our students bring with them.
 The Parliamentary Internship Programme (PIP) admits 10 outstanding university graduates annually, who spend a year gaining practical skills that are useful for work in the Parliament of Canada and government.
 Many students admitted to the BCL/JD program over the years have participated in the PIP prior to their law school experience, bringing their valuable perspectives with them.
 In recognition of the value and relevance of the PIP to our unique bilingual, transsystemic program, admitted BCL/JD candidates who have been accepted to the PIP are eligible for a one-year deferral to allow them to participate in the internship.
 These candidates should submit their request in accordance with the process outlined above.